HRoger/angularpresstheme/README.md

 ###Note

-Some Foundation components, responsive design are not working at this moment.
+Some Foundation components and responsive design are not working at this moment.
 See **Todo**.

 III.
 Configuration